Monero logo

 Outputs Must Not Overflow

-The and the outputs when summed must not overflow a u641.
+The outputs when summed must not overflow a u641.

 Output Amount

-For version 1 txs sum of the outputs must be less than the sum of the inputs, the difference between the inputs and the outputs is then the fee.2 The amount of each outputs must also not be zero.3
+For version 1, txs sum of the outputs must be less than the sum of the inputs, the difference between the inputs and the outputs is then the fee.2 The amount of each output must also not be zero.3

 Output Keys Canonical